mbuliga/zss/zss.md

 ![definition of emergent algebras](img/2626.jpg)

-See [A problem in emergent algebras](https://mbuliga.github.io/colin/colin.pdf)  for a short description of emergent algebras and
+See [COLIN implies LIN for emergent algebras](https://mbuliga.github.io/colin/colin-rev.pdf) or [arXiv:2110.08178](https://arxiv.org/abs/2110.08178) for a short description of emergent algebras and
 [arXiv:1807.02058](https://arxiv.org/abs/1807.02058) for an associated lambda calculus style term rewriting system.

 By the usual correspondence between quandles and crossings, in emergent algebras we can perform the Reidemeister 1 and 2 moves, but not the R3.
 On the other hand, we can pass to the limit with the parameter which decorates the operations (or crossings).